 NW (No Work)..."should be used for students who enroll in a course and then never attend.
 'No Work' in this context means that the instructor has no evidence that the student ever attended, in that no course work was ever submitted.
 Any student who does attend for part of the semester, and then stops participating should be given a grade of 'F' unless there are grounds for assignment of a grade of 'I'(Incomplete)."
 Fac.
 Doc.
 1028; effective 9/94.

 P (Progress), a temporary grade used for courses extending beyond one term.
 The final grade determines the grade for each term and replaces P grades for the course.

-Q (Question on Credits), a temporary grade used during grade reporting to indicate a credit problem.
-A Q grade may be represented on a grade report as "?."
+Q (Question on Credits or Honors), a temporary grade used during grade reporting to indicate a credit problem.
+Should only be used when the student is enrolled for the wrong number of credits or their honors indication is incorrect.
+A Q grade may be represented on a grade report as "?".

 R (Registered), not used after the Summer 1974.